Beyond the Classroom: Computer Science with a Side of Mushrooms

-“I really enjoy how computing allows you to quickly go from pure ‘thought stuff’ to working outcomes.
-To me, engineering is about problem solving and I enjoy the balance of elegant ideas and practical solutions.”
+“I really enjoy how computing allows you to quickly go from pure ‘thought stuff’ to work outcomes.
+To me, engineering is about problem-solving and I enjoy the balance of elegant ideas and practical solutions.”

 While his professional life is closely tied to the digital world, he strikes a fine balance on his off hours exploring the forests surrounding Toronto.

 In a world inundated with technology, there’s a growing trend toward “unplugging” and reconnecting with nature.
 Brown has found a unique and intellectually stimulating way to incorporate this into his life, through mushroom hunting.

 Mushroom hunting is the practice of gathering mushrooms in the wild – whether to eat or simply to observe and identify.
 York University’s location provides both urban access and proximity to nature, making this hobby unique and accessible as a full-time professor with hundreds of students in any given semester and research obligations.

 Brown’s interest in mushroom hunting began in 2017 after joining the Mycological Society of Toronto (MST) as a way to explore areas surrounding Toronto and participate in forays, an expedition where participants explore forests and wooded areas for various species of mushroom.

 “People often assume mushroom hunting is about finding mushrooms to eat, but many mushroom hunters (including myself) are really interested in the enormous varieties of mushrooms.
 Fungi are amazing organisms that are quite different from plants and animals,” says Brown.